InternLM/lmdeploy/docs/en/restful_api.md

     print(item)
 ```

+Lmdeploy supports maintaining session histories on the server for `generate` api.
+We disable the
+feature by default.

+- On interactive mode, the chat history is kept on the server.
+In a multiple rounds of conversation, you should set
+  `interactive_mode = True` and the same `session_id` (can't be -1, it's the default number) to `generate` for requests.
-For the `generate` endpoint, we provide two modes, one is the normal mode, which is enabled by default, and the other is the interactive conversation mode, which is turned off by default.
-The mode can be controlled by the `interactive_mode` boolean parameter.
+- On normal mode, no chat history is kept on the server.

+The interactive mode can be controlled by the `interactive_mode` boolean parameter.
 The following is an example of normal mode.
 If you want to experience the interactive mode, simply pass in `interactive_mode=True`.

 ```python
 from lmdeploy.serve.openai.api_client import APIClient